damien-meere/interactive_frontend_milestone/README.md

 In it's current form, the dashboard is exclusively for desktop consumption.
 In the next iteration of the project, I will be implementing mobile first principles, and building responsive charts that will accommodate for varying screen sizes.

+The next iteration of this project will also look to provide even more granular detail on the teams involved in training.
+The dataset will be expended to also include details of the specific teams undertaking training, and which teams are accounting for the most spent.

 ## Testing
 During initial building of the Dashboard, the requisite data was split across three separate datasets.
 Therefore some charts related to different datasets, and as such,